dryanguasr/TableTennis/README.md

 ## Contributions and Feedback

 We welcome contributions from the community!
-Whether you're a physics enthusiast, a sports aficionado, or just someone curious about programming simulations, your insights are invaluable.
+Whether you're a physics enthusiast, a sports enthusiast, or just someone curious about programming simulations, your insights are invaluable.
 Feel free to open issues, submit pull requests, or engage in discussions.

 If you have any questions, suggestions, or ideas, don't hesitate to reach out to us.
 We're excited to collaborate and make this simulator even more impressive!